Liyuan-Lin/DQ/README.md

-If you have specific questions about using this code, implementing it, or interpreting its results, feel free to ask!
+If you have specific questions about using this code, implementing it, or interpreting its results, feel free to contact me at Liyuan.Lin@gmail.com!